CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 outsourcing for service providers.md

 #### OPS.3.1.A6 Regulations for the Use of External Personnel [Head of Personnel, ISB Outsourcing Service Provider]

 If the outsourcing service provider uses external personnel, the outsourcing customer SHOULD be informed about this.
-External employees with outsourcing responsibilities SHOULD be required to be bound by the relevant laws, regulations and internal regulations in writing.
+External employees with outsourcing responsibilities SHOULD be obliged to comply with relevant laws, regulations and internal regulations in writing.
 They SHOULD be instructed in their tasks and especially in the safety requirements.
 Short-term or one-time deployed foreign personnel SHOULD be treated like visitors.

 #### OPS.3.1.A7 Creation of a client concept by the outsourcing service provider [ISB outsourcing service provider]
-A suitable client concept SHOULD ensure that the application and data contexts of different customers are neatly separated.
+A suitable client concept SHOULD ensure that the application and data contexts of different customers are clearly separated.
 The client concept SHOULD be created by the outsourcing service provider and made available to the outsourcing customer.
 The client concept SHOULD provide adequate security for the protection needs of the outsourcing customer.
 The required mechanisms for client separation at the outsourcing service provider SHOULD be implemented sufficiently.

 #### OPS.3.1.A8 Agreement on the connection to networks of outsourcing partners [ISB outsourcing service provider]